-The protection of the site of Tihange against the loss of water and power supplies is now one of the main issues to be addressed by the licensee by 2017.
+The protection of the site of Tihange against the loss of water and power supplies was the main issue to be addressed by the licensee in 2017.
+By the end of 2017, the deployment of the CSBO strategy is now fully completed in Doel and Tihange.

-Figure 8 : Evolution of the resolution of the actions concerning the enhancement of power and water supply at Doel and Tihange between 2013 and 2016.
+$\ \ \, \text{Figure 6: Evolution of the enhancement of power and water supply at Doel and Tihange since 2013. }$